joeylockie/lockiemedia/AI_PROJECT_LOG.md

 ├── feature_advanced_recurrence.js  # Manages the UI and logic for setting up recurring tasks.
 ├── feature_desktop_notifications.js# Manages the logic for browser desktop notifications for task reminders.
 ├── feature_habit_tracker.js        # Contains older, deprecated UI logic for the habit tracker.
-├── feature_projects.js             # Manages all UI interactions for the projects feature within the Task Manager.
 ├── feature_reminder.js             # Handles UI logic for the simple reminder toggle in the task modals.
 ├── feature_shopping_list.js        # Manages the visibility and logic for the "Shopping List" smart view in the Task Manager.
 ├── feature_time_tracker.js         # Contains the UI logic and event handlers for the main Time Tracker page.